 The Oyate Health Center is a tribally-owned and operated walk-in primary care clinic located in Rapid City, South Dakota.
-The facility is under the management of the Great Plains Tribal Chairmen’s Health Board on behalf of the Oglala Sioux Tribe and the Cheyenne River Sioux Tribe.
+The facility is under the management of the Great Plains Tribal Chairmen’s Health Board on behalf of the Oglala Sioux Tribe, Cheyenne River Sioux Tribe, and Rosebud Sioux Tribe.

-Our health center is built upon an integrated approach to healthcare based on the following principals:
+Our health center is built upon an integrated approach to healthcare based on the following principles:

 - Tribal Ownership